CumulusNetworks/docs/content/guides/production-ready-automation/_index.md

 You can use this production ready automation package as a learning resource and as a starting template to implement these features, technologies and operational workflows in your Cumulus Linux Network environments.

 Network devices and hosts in simulation that are the core architecture of this example are simulated in a pre-constructed network topology referred to as the Cumulus Linux Reference Topology (cldemo2).
 This simulation environment is based on Vagrant and libvirt/kvm.
 It provides the foundational physical infrastructure and bootstrap configuration to be able to support and demonstrate Cumulus Linux features and technologies.
-Additional technical details are discussed in {{%link title="#Cumulus Linux Reference Topology" text="Cumulus Linux Reference Topology" %}}.
+Additional technical details are discussed in {{<link url="#cumulus-linux-reference-topology" text="Cumulus Linux Reference Topology">}}.

-{{%notice tip%}}
+{{%notice note%}}

 This is the second Cumulus Linux demo environment, creating the name `cldemo2`